www.brinsea.com (use the coupon code FRESH for 10% off)

 The temperate in the incubator should stay between 99.3 - 99.6° for an optimal hatch.
 The acceptable range is 97° to 102°F. Below 96° or above 103°F and the embryos can die.
 However, overheating is far worse than underheating.
 A temperature in the incubator over 103°F for just 15 minutes will seriously impact the embryos and most likely will kill them, while the temperature dropping down to 95°F for 3-4 hours will merely slow down the chicks' growth rate.

-Since the Mini Advance only holds seven eggs but I had more than that, I took out the auto turner and put in a sheet of paper towel and fit in nine eggs.
+Since the Mini Advance only holds seven eggs but I had more than that, I took out the auto turner and put in a sheet of paper towel and fit in nine eggs (a piece of rubber shelf liner works well too to keep the eggs from sliding around when you turn them).
 I will manually turn the eggs for the first few days and then candle them to pick out the seven that appear most viable.
 The other seven eggs I gave to a nearby friend who also raises chickens.
 She has made a homemade incubator and will keep us posted on how her hatch experience goes.

 The eggs made it through their first night just fine.
 Today the heart is being formed and will be functioning after the eggs have been in the incubator for 44 hours.